jcaip/jcaip.github.io/about.md

 - Using RNNs to [predict user activity](/Predicting-User-Submission)
 - How we can use [randomness](/Randomness) when designing algorithms

-I'm currently finishing my CS degree at UCLA, after taking a year off to work at [Blend](https://blend.com).
+I'm currently finishing my CS degree at UCLA, after working at [Blend](https://blend.com).

 If you spot any mistakes please leave a PR!